azproduction/autopolyfiller/README.md

 How it works.
 Step by step:

- 1. Using AST matchers it scans your code and finds all polyfills
+ 1. Using AST matchers, it scans your code and finds all polyfills
  2. If target browsers are specified, then it reduces the list of polyfills according to the "feature database"
  3. It generates polyfills code, using [polyfills database](https://github.com/jonathantneal/polyfill), which precisely fixes only required features